Meghan Markle’s Sister Planning Reality Show To Reveal Meghan’s Life With Prince Harry

 Noel also revealed her mother’s abusive nature throughout her childhood.
 As a means of justifying the abuse, Samantha would often say that “if it’s not bleeding and there’s nothing broken, there’s no abuse.”

 “I ended up bleeding and bruised a couple of times.
 It wasn’t often—just a few,” the 18-year-old shared.

-Nonetheless, Noel said that her mother’s tell all book would be nothing but “a book full of lies.”
+Nonetheless, Noel said that her mother’s tell-all book would be nothing but “a book full of lies.”

-Grant’s mother, Roslyn, has also come to Meghan’s defense saying, “Meghan is very pretty, very nice, very polished and very classy.”
+Grant’s mother, Roslyn, has also come to Meghan’s defense, saying, “Meghan is very pretty, very nice, very polished and very classy.”

 It's that time, loves!
 It is with a heavy (but very full) heart that we say THANK YOU for being with us on this pretty epic adventure for the past three years.
 To read the farewell to The Tig from our EIC @meghanmarkle, go to thetig.com. ????
 We will miss you, but we happily pass the baton to our dear friend @janina who is changing the game in the digital space with her site @altfound.
 Follow along with her for some incredible coolness, realness, and fun. #payitforward #TheTig #farewell #grateful

-Meanwhile, the Suits star has recently closed her lifestyle website, The Tig.
-In a heartfelt post on the site, Meghan said that after three years of her adventures shared on the website, she has decided to shut it down.
+Meanwhile, the Suits star has recently closed her lifestyle website, the Tig.
+In a heartfelt post on the site, Meghan said that after three years of sharing adventures on the website, she has decided to shut it down.

 “Keep finding those Tig moments of discovery, keep laughing and taking risks, and keep being ‘the change you wish to see in the world’.”